yaswanthteja/Azure_AI_900/Ai_900_shot_notes.md

 - Computer Vision – pre-trained solutions that can meet a variety of needs around object detection and image classification.
 This can also identify celebrities and landmarks.
 - Custom Vision – an area that allows you to use the capabilities of Computer Vision, but you must provide your own training images and train a vision model
 - Face – specializing in face detection and analysis.
 This can be used to identify individuals, map landmarks of faces, identify emotions, detect glasses and makeup, classify gender, and identify similar individuals.
-The last two aspects of this API concerns me for obvious potential abuses, however.
+The last two aspects of this API concern me for obvious potential abuses, however.
 - Optical Character Recognition – Allows computer vision to identify text either with its quick OCR library or the more asynchronous Read API designed to handle larger volumes of content
 - Form Recognizer – a specialized area of computer vision designed to read tabular data and receipts Overall, these are surprisingly capable solutions that can be added fairly easily to applications.
 I’ve just never had explicit interest in building something that requires these technologies yet.